devshawn/lab3-setup/LABTASKS.md

 ## Remember to test!

-Your project should have tests, specifically Karma Angular (client-side) tests that help you meaningfully practice using continuous integration.
-You should expand on these tests as appropriate so that your GitHub Actions checks are telling you something about the health of your project.
+Your project should have tests that help you meaningfully practice using continuous integration.
+You should expand on these tests as appropriate so that your GitHub Actions checks are telling you valuable things about the health of your project.

 - As you work, create a branch for a new feature, write unit tests for the new Angular components you are adding and using (Karma), write new end-to-end tests for the new views (Cypress), and address failing builds.
-- Use pull requests or work together with your lab partner to merge things into master when a feature is working and is tested (with passing tests and decent coverage).
+- Use pull requests to review code and merge things into master when a feature is working and is tested (with passing tests and decent coverage).

-:bangbang: A big part of this lab are the end-to-end (E2E) tests (also known as acceptance tests, or behavioral tests, or functional tests, or integration tests) which you should expand to cover all the key behaviors in your project.
+In general you'll want to write unit tests (using Karma) for small, focus bits of logic, often in an Angular service, but sometimes in a component.

+E2E tests, on the other hand, are typically used to capture the desired behavior of specific features or stories.

 :question: Answer question 4 about your E2E tests in [QUESTIONS](#questions)